-The regulations concerning the pollution vary between regions.
+The regulations concerning the pollution of the environment will vary between regions.

 Precautions for Fuel

 Use premium unleaded gasoline with an octane rating of at least 91 AKI (Anti-Knock Index) number (research octane number 96).
 If premium unleaded gasoline is not available, regular unleaded gasoline with an octane rating of at least 87 AKI (research octane number 91) can be used.